-You’ve come to understand the importance of testing the concrete slab’s moisture condition when preparing for a flooring installation.
-Otherwise, you may end up with warping, buckling, peeling, debonding, mold, or other serious issues.
+The flooring industry has come to understand the importance of testing the concrete slab’s moisture condition when preparing for a flooring installation.
+Otherwise, you may end up with warping, buckling, peeling, debonding, mold, or other serious flooring problems.

 Testing is really quite easy.
 Just be sure you test for moisture before you install any finished floor product.
 This minimizes the risk of a catastrophic flooring failure.
 Floor coverings, adhesives, and other finished floor products should never be used on a slab that isn’t sufficiently dry.